microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Expected 2 arguments, but got 1.
 ```

-TypeScript is telling us we forgot to pass an argument to the `greet` function, and rightfully so.
+TypeScript is telling us we forgot to pass an argument to the `greet` function.
 So far we've only written standard JavaScript, and yet type-checking was still able to find problems with our code.
 Thanks TypeScript!